When Can a Creditor Lift (Get Rid Of) the Automatic Stay?

 It's not uncommon for a litigant to ask the bankruptcy judge for permission to proceed in an abundance of caution.
 For instance, a government agency litigating an enforcement proceeding, such as a case to stop a defendant from polluting, might ask the court to lift the stay before continuing the case.

-A Trial Must Determine Dischargeability
+A Fraud Trial Must Determine Dischargeability

-Here's a bit of a twist, however.
-Sometimes a lawsuit must occur before the bankruptcy court can determine the dischargeability of a debt.
+Sometimes, a lawsuit must occur before the bankruptcy court can determine the dischargeability of a debt.
 The classic instance is in a case of alleged bankruptcy fraud.
 Bankruptcy won't wipe out a debt proven to be incurred through fraud in an adversary proceeding in bankruptcy court.

 When the Automatic Stay Attaches Partially or Not at All